duckwork/unk/README.md

           to a server.

-If there is no **TM** in the directory where **UNK** is run, one will be created that will simply echo the file being processed.
+If there is no **TM** in the directory where **UNK** is run, one will be created that will simply `cat` the file being processed.

 The following variables are made available to **TM**: